-- 2. Remove and discard the filter.
+- Remove and discard the filter.
 Recover the coolant remaining in the filter with a suitable container. - 3.
-Clean the filter adapter with a clean, lint-free cloth. - 4.
-Coat surface of gasket with clean antifreeze, tighten 2/3 to 1 turn after gasket makes contact with head. - 5.
+Clean the filter adapter with a clean, lint-free cloth. - Coat surface of gasket with clean antifreeze, tighten 2/3 to 1 turn after gasket contacts the head. - 5.
 Open the filter shutoff cock. - 6.
 Start engine and check for leaks.